Ten minutes each week is all you need to keep your pond in great shape over the summer months.

 Garden centres and aquatic nurseries sell algaecides, which can be applied to ponds to clear up algae.
 However, these should be considered a quick fix, rather than a long term solution.
 To prevent problems, ensure ponds are built in partially shaded areas (rather than full sun) and plant well with a mixture of marginal, floating and submerged aquatic plants.

 Be safe.
 Near water, young children need adult supervision at all times.
+If you have grandchildren in your garden regularly you could consider placing a rigid grill over it to prevent them falling in.
 Please visit the RoSPA website for more information on pond safety.

 The new look Saga Magazine is available now for just £12 for 12 issues...